When growing up, many Australians are told to study, get into tertiary education and get a job.

 Contract workers, Cooke says, are paid neither sick leave nor annual leave.
 Accordingly, they need to ensure that the hourly rate they accept is sufficient to compensate for this.

 Another issue is security.
 Among many, contract work is seen as less secure compared with permanent employment.
 Courtesy of difficulties and costs (redundancy pay) associated with laying off permanent employees, there is a perception that some employers look to contract staff as the first to go in tough times.
-Where they are retrenched, contract staff have no redundancy entitlements to help in tiding them over financially until they are able to secure new work.
+Where they are retrenched, contract staff do not receive redundancy entitlements..

 Whilst acknowledging the latter point, Cooke says perceptions about permanent employment and security are often overestimated.
 Where there ceases to be a need for their role, he says permanent staff can be laid off just as contractors can.